How to add ArcGIS base layers

 Static basemap tiles service (beta)

-The static basemap tiles service is a location service that provides raster basemap tiles for the extent of the world.
+The static basemap tiles service is a that provides basemap tiles for the extent of the world.
 The service supports default basemap styles such as streets, navigation, outdoor, and light gray canvas.
 The tiles are supplied as 512x512 .png files in a Web Mercator spatial reference.

 How to access the static basemap tiles service